Tooth Extractions

 Will Insurance Cover Sleep Apnea Treatment?

-Our Legacy Dental office team will submit all treatment and testing to your medical and dental insurance.
+Our Legacy Dental office team can help you with your pre-authorization and provide all codes and supporting information required to file with your medical insurance.
 Insurances are increasingly helping with the costs of these treatments and tests.
 Some of our patients do, however, choose to pay for it out-of-pocket so as to avoid the raising of insurance premiums once they see that testing has been done for sleep apnea.
-Whichever method you chose to use, we will file all the necessary paperwork so that you get the best benefit available to you.
+Whichever method you choose to use, we will file all the necessary paperwork so that you get the best benefit available to you.

 Find Relief From Sleep Apnea in Burleson, TX